T H E G I R L

 "Is Kyle there?"
 He came and I was outside; it was hot and July.
 "Hey, this is Darcy."

 "Uh ... hi."

 I laid on the sidewalk and stared at the moon and talked and talked.
 He didn't really have the ability to.
 "Do I read like a book?"
 I want to say.
 Do I mean to?
 If you asked me to, would I?
 If I asked you to, would you read to me?
 Can you read yourself?
 Do you like reading me?

 Sometimes I run like thoughts and sometimes I run like water, but no matter what I touch what I do where I run, nothing will change, will it?
 Nothing to do with fate or karma: it's just one voice, one pen, one strum, one drink always.

 Kyle says I don't seem the brooding type.
 Don't I?
 With a smile like this and a name like Darcy?
-He said is doesn't become me to brood and that I should smile when I wake up.
+He said it doesn't become me to brood and I should smile when I wake up.
 I asked him what I was.